This post may contain affiliate links. Please read my disclosure policy.

 The Chile Relleno, which literally means “stuffed chile” has it’s origins from Puebla, Mexico and is a dish that is traditionally made with the poblano chile.
 The stuffed chile is then battered in egg or masa flour, and fried.
 With this one we are using a calamari steak that has been pounded thin, using that as the “batter” so to speak, and wrapping the cheese stuffed green chile.

 Gluten Free Chile Rellenos?

 This is a favorite recipe that I decided to update and make a little more suited to friends we had over for dinner the other evening who are gluten intolerant.
-By using rice flour and gluten free breadcrumbs methinks this Calamari Chile Rellenos with Jalapeño Hollandaise is even better than the original.
+By using rice flour and gluten free breadcrumbs methinks this Calamari Chile Rellenos with Jalapeño Hollandaise was even better than the original!

 Life doesn’t have to end when diagnosed with being gluten intolerant.
 There are so many replacements, you just need to think smart.
 So I’m here to assist!
 There are several ways to break free from using traditional wheat based breadcrumbs if you find yourself cooking for someone who has a dietary issue with gluten.